skyylex/skyylex.github.io/_posts/2017-03-08-NSObject_internals_-retain_and_release.md

 **Summary:**

 Reference counting is the core of the memory management in Objective-C. However, I think it's not just a theoretical interest.
 Such critical to performance topics often provide a lot of interesting techniques and approaches.
 And today we've found few of them.
-(Unfortunately, it's not always easy to understand the real reasons of using them).
+(Unfortunately, it's not always easy to understand what was the reason to use them).
 So I think such source code examination is not just fun, but also development for your range of vision as a programmer.

 Thanks for reading!